bitsofcotton/catg/README.md

 If the items we have isn't clean data enough, the vector we take is meaning-less.

 # General Tips 2
+If we don't have enough data, machine learning is better because they handles sparsity better.
-The context (not the order) we input into catg is important enough because of sparsity of the problem depends and dimension we need depends data stream size itself.
-This is the similar point to machine learnings.
-And, constructing context from raw data is hard problem enough if we don't have better amounts of data.
+So the context (not the order) we input into catg is important enough because of sparsity of the problem depends and dimension we need depends data stream size itself.
+And, constructing context itself from raw data is hard problem enough if we don't have better amounts of data.